Skip to main content

 Telegram

-The primary and simplest method.
+The primary and simplest way.
 Notifications arrive in a dedicated Telegram channel that you subscribe to.

 1